eclipxe13/engineworks-dbal/README.md

 ## About drivers

-It support Mysqli, Mssql and Sqlite3 drivers, you are free to create your own and (please) share it with me.
+It support Mysqli, Mssql, Sqlsrv and Sqlite3 drivers, you are free to create your own and (please) share it with me.

 ### Mysqli

 - This is the most tested driver on production.

-### Mssql
+### Sqlsrv

-- This driver is based on PDO dblib, you will need FreeTDS.
+- This driver is based on Microsoft PHP Driver for SQL Server.
 - Result does not know the entity or primary keys of the query.
   Use overrideEntity and overrideKeys when create a Recordset for update or delete.
-- The function to quote (PDO::quote) fail with multibyte strings, we are using simple replacements of `'` to `''`

 ### Sqlite3